Learning Love

 However, their experience and their syllabus were determined by who taught them.

-It is a miracle of life that we have gotten as far as we have as a species.
+It is a remarkable achievement that we have progressed as far as we have as a species.

-The bulk of love is passed on and learned at a very basic vanilla level of flavor.
+The bulk of love is passed on and learned at a fundamental vanilla level.

 It doesn’t ask much, it doesn’t give much, it doesn’t comfort, it doesn’t annoy.